 The AMC A-List membership had already reached 750,000 members in its membership roll.
 It’s quite impressive given that this new membership tier was only introduced in the middle of 2018.
-It’s a movie subscription plan that basically allows you to see up to 3 movies every week, including the premium formats (e.g. IMAX) at most of the AMC theaters for a flat monthly charge ($19.95 in my case).
+It’s a movie subscription plan that basically allows you to see up to 3 movies every week, including premium formats (e.g. IMAX) at most AMC theaters for a flat monthly charge ($19.95 in my case).

 Worth it to upgrade from AMC Stub Premiere?

 I had been a long-time AMC Stub Premiere member, and that had worked well.
 While I am not a regular movie goer, I’ve definitely gone to the movies enough times where the “savings” from the membership easily covered the membership fee.
 When A-List came out, it looked flexible enough that I decided to upgrade.
 It requires a minimum of 3-month membership commitment.

 Did It Change My Movie-Going Behavior?